donbourne/Openshift-Jaeger/README.md

 oc new-project jaegertracing
 ```

-Next, we'll first install ElasticSearch Operator and then Jaeger Operator.
-This is so that the Jaeger Operator can self provision any existing ElasticSearch Opeartor with their generated certificates stored as the Kubernetes Secrets.
+Next, we'll first install Elasticsearch Operator and then Jaeger Operator.
+This is so that the Jaeger Operator can self provision any existing Elasticsearch Opeartor with their generated certificates stored as the Kubernetes Secrets.

 To install Elasticsearch Operator, navigate to the Operator Hub and search for Elasticsearch.
 Follow the prompt to install the operator and make sure that it is installed to the **jaegertracing** project created earlier.